|

 are pine forests.
 The island also includes the towns of Vela Luka and Blato

-and Čara.
-The main road runs along the spine of the island connecting
+The main road runs along the spine of the island connecting all settlements

-all settlements from Lumbarda on the eastern to Vela Luka on the western end,
+from Lumbarda on the eastern to Vela Luka on the western end, with the

-with the exception of Račišċe which is served by a separate road running
+exception of Račišċe which is served by a separate road running along

-along the northern coast.
-Ferries connect the city of Korčula with Orebić on
+the northern coast.
+Ferries connect the city of Korčula with Orebić on the

 connects Vela Luka with Split and the island of Lastovo.
 Fast passenger